 The Yellow Ribbon Program at CUA

-The Catholic University of America is proud to partner with the U.S. Department of Veterans Affairs to offer expanded Yellow Ribbon education benefits to post-9/11 military veterans.
+The Catholic University of America is a proud to partner with the U.S. Department of Veterans Affairs' Yellow Ribbon, delivering Yellow Ribbon education benefits to post-9/11 military veterans since 2009.

-Beginning in the fall of 2012, all undergraduate and graduate programs, including the Columbus School of Law, are Yellow Ribbon participants.
+All undergraduate and graduate programs, including those in The Columbus School of Law participate in the Yellow Ribbon program.

 “These scholarships are an investment in our veterans who have sacrificed so much on behalf of our country,” said Sara Thompson, dean of new programs.
 “It is an honor to serve our military through the Yellow Ribbon Program.”

 Facts about the Yellow Ribbon Program at CUA

 - Unlimited Matching: The Catholic University will match the Department of Veterans Affairs contribution to support each eligible Yellow Ribbon undergraduate and graduate student during the 2016-2017 school year.